Alliance Air Flight 7412

 Alliance Air Flight 7412 was a scheduled Indian domestic passenger flight from Calcutta to Delhi, operated by Indian regional airline Alliance Air.
-On 17 July 2000, while on approach to its first stopover in Patna, the Boeing 737-2A8 operating the route nose-dived and crashed into a residential area in Patna, killing 60 people including 5 on the ground.
+On 17 July 2000, while on approach to its first stopover in Patna, the Boeing 737-200 operating the route nose-dived and crashed into a residential area in Patna, killing 60 people including 5 on the ground.

 The final report, investigated by the Indian Directorate General of Civil Aviation, concluded that the cause of the crash was due to pilot error.
 The aircraft was on approach with its engines at idle thrust and the crew made several maneuvers with high-pitch attitude.
 When the aircraft sounded a warning on an impending stall, the crew elected to execute a go-around procedure instead of a stall recovery procedure, causing the aircraft to enter an actual stall condition.

 Aircraft

-The aircraft involved was a Boeing 737-200, registered in India as VT-EGD with a serial number of MSN22280.
+The aircraft involved was a Boeing 737-200, registered in India as VT-EGD.
 The aircraft was manufactured in 1980 and first delivered to Indian Airlines.
 It was subsequently leased to Alliance Air in 1999.
 The aircraft had accrued a total flying cycles of 51,278 cycles.
 Two Pratt & Whitney JT8D/17A engines powered the aircraft, each developing approximately 16,000 lbf of thrust at sea level.
 The left engine and the right engine had gone through a total of 13,931 hours and 9,387 hours, respectively.
 The aircraft was to be phased out by the end of the year per Indian government guidelines which do not allow aircraft over 20 years old to operate in Indian airspace.

 The aircraft had been involved in an earlier accident.
 On 15 January 1986, the pilot of the aircraft attempted to land at Tiruchirapalli in conditions below weather minima.
 During go-around, the wing contacted the runway due to an excessive bank angle.
 The wing was substantially damaged, but there were no injuries among the 6 crew and 122 passengers.
 The pilot displayed great skill in manually flying the aircraft at FL100 (approximately 10000 ft) and diverted to Chennai and landed safely with flight controls in "manual reversion" on runway 07.